-Anne Joseph O’Connell is George Johnson Professor of Law at the University of California, Berkeley.
-She has written on a number of topics, including political appointees, bureaucratic organization (and reorganization), agency decisions in emergencies, political changes in agency rulemaking, quasi-agencies, and congressional oversight of agencies.
+Anne Joseph O’Connell is the George Johnson Professor of Law at the University of California, Berkeley.
+She also holds a below-the-line appointment in the Political Science Department.
+Outside of the University, she is a Contributor to the Center on Regulation and Markets at the Brookings Institution, an elected fellow of the National Academy of Public Administration, and a Public Member of the Administrative Conference of the United States, an independent federal agency dedicated to improving regulatory procedures.
+O’Connell has written on a number of topics, including agency and judicial nominations, political appointees, bureaucratic organization (and reorganization), political changes in agency rulemaking, quasi-agencies, and congressional oversight of agencies.
 Her publications have appeared in leading law and political science journals.
-She has also written three empirical reports for the Center for American Progress and co-edited a book (with Daniel Farber), Research Handbook on Public Choice and Public Law.
-Since summer 2014, she has been a public member (by appointment) of the Administrative Conference of the United States, an independent federal agency dedicated to improving regulatory procedures.
+In addition, she has written empirical reports for the Brookings Institution and the Center for American Progress and co-edited a book (with Daniel A. Farber), Research Handbook on Public Choice and Public Law.
+She has joined the Gellhorn and Byse’s Administrative Law: Cases and Comments casebook as an editor for the twelfth edition (January 2018).

 O’Connell’s research has received a number of awards.
 She is a two-time winner of the American Bar Association’s Scholarship Award in Administrative Law for the best article or book published in the preceding year — for her 2014 article “Bureaucracy at the Boundary” and her 2009 article “Vacant Offices: Delays in Staffing Top Agency Positions.”
 The only other multiple winners since the Award began in 1986 are Jerry Mashaw, Thomas Merrill, and Cass Sunstein.
 Her co-authored article (with Farber), “The Lost World of Administrative Law,” won the 2014 Richard D. Cudahy Writing Competition on Regulatory and Administrative Law from the American Constitution Society.
 Her article, “Political Cycles of Rulemaking,” won the Association of American Law Schools’ 2007-2008 Scholarly Papers Competition for faculty members with fewer than five years of law teaching.
 In addition, her research has been cited by Congress, the Supreme Court, and the D.C.
 Circuit, and has been featured prominently in the Washington Post.